 When we think of stress, we often only think of worrying or fixating on a problem that looms in our lives, but we don’t realize how stress can affect our bodies.
 Stress can be a contributing factor or the main cause of any of the following:

 - Loss of Libido/Sexual Dysfunction

 - Low Self-esteem

 - Gastrointestinal Problems

 How to Manage Stress

-All Western Washington Medical Group Primary Care locations are available to assist with stress management.
-Schedule your appointment today with the Family Practice team at the location most convenient for you, or for more general inquiries, complete the form on this page.
-We look forward to working with you.
+Western Washington Medical Group’s primary care providers are available to assist you with stress management, including the anxiety, depression, or other symptoms that may come with it.
+Request an appointment today with our Family Practice team at the location most convenient for you, or for more general inquiries, complete the form on this page.
+We look forward to supporting you in lifelong health.